syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 # Report Controller

-The ReportViewer uses Web API services to process the report file, process the request from control and return the processed data from control to client side.
+The ReportViewer uses Web API services to process the report file, process the request from control, and return the processed data from control to client side.

 ## Create a Web API Controller for .NET Core platform
-Right-click the Project, select Add and then choose  Web API Controller Class file from the listed templates.
+Right-click the Project, select **Add** and then choose **Web API Controller Class file** from the listed templates.

 ### References
-You should add the following packages for the report viewer:
+You should add the following packages for the ReportViewer:

 <table>
 <tr>